FREQUENTLY ASKED QUESTIONS

 HOW GOOD IS THE MOBILE PHONE COVERAGE?

-In the house there is generally good coverage for voice calls from all the major networks (and other networks that use those networks), although there are some black spots on the north side of the house.
+In the house there is generally good coverage for voice calls from all the major networks (and other networks that use those networks) except the 3 network (which has only patchy coverage in the Highlands) .
 So far we have not had any reason to install a landline.
 On the local roads and in the hills one tends to go in and out of signal.
 For 3G/4G coverage we have found only EE provides a data signal in the house.
 The networks provide maps of their coverage in the area and it’s worth checking for your own provider e.g. for O2 and Vodafone.
 If you are on the 3 network you can use WiFi calling or it might be worth buying a temporary SIM card from another provider for your trip to this part of Scotland.

 ARE THERE GROCERY SHOPS NEARBY?

 The Torridon area is well served by shops.
 In Torridon village, Jo runs the lovely Torridon Stores and Café, offering delicious cakes and lunches as well as a range of groceries, maps and guidebooks, and general items.
 You can also order a box of groceries for collection (during shop opening hours) on your way through when arriving at Leac a Ghradain.